plotly/documentation/README.md

  * assumed `false` if not included. if `true` then a `prepend.html` file is required that will be included before the code block on the examples pages.
 * append [optional]
  * assumed `false` if not included. if `true` then a `append.html` file is required that will be included before the code block on the examples pages.
+* links [optional]
+ * links to be associated with the example, perhaps documentation links?

 ### Config files for *branches*